 The government has the right to take private land for public use.
 However, you also have the right to just compensation through the fifth amendment.
 The government is obligated to pay you fair market value for your property when seizing it for public use with this right.

 Do you feel that one of your fifth amendment rights have been violated?
 The penalties for a violation will differ based on the circumstances.
-Schedule a free consultation with Richard Grossman today to discuss them with an experienced criminal defense attorney.
+Schedule a free consultation with Jeff Manciagli today to discuss them with an experienced criminal defense attorney.